Dolpheyn/Strrange/README.md

 ## Combination Mechanism

-One-point crossover on 2 best parents.
-100% to happen.
+One-point crossover on 2 best parents with 100% chance to happen.

 ## Mutation Mechanism

-Swap with 30% change to happen.
+Swap with 30% chance to happen.

 [Bazaar]: [https://en.wikipedia.org/wiki/Bazaar]